 Looking After Your Smile

 It sounds obvious, but it’s crucial that you take care of your teeth and mouth health so that they don’t affect the grin you deserve to have.
-Dental specialists like Dr Alistair Graham can help to inform you of how to better look after your teeth and the things you can do to enhance your smile.
-Therefore, make sure that you visit a dentist regularly, and listen to their advice; you don’t want toothache, poor dental care, or a lack of confidence in your teeth to spoil your smile, so it’s worth investing some time and effort in them regularly.
+Make sure that you visit a dentist regularly, and listen to their advice; you don’t want toothache, poor dental care, or a lack of confidence in your teeth to spoil your smile, so it’s worth investing some time and effort in them regularly.

 Dry, chapped lips can be painful and affect your appearance, they can also be caused by a variety of things, including the weather, to your diet, and how hydrated you are.
 You won’t be smiling if your lips are sore, so why not use the excuse to pamper them a little.
 Use a lip scrub, moisturizer, and balm to keep the area around your teeth (and the frame to your smile) gorgeous and hydrated.
 You’ll be happy from the inside-out, and your smile will soon appear!